vannguyengd/gooddata-ui/website/versioned_docs/version-5.1.0/30_tips__sso.md

     `"invitationWelcomePage": "https://my.app.com"`

     For more information, see [Platform Settings](https://help.gooddata.com/display/doc/Platform+Settings) and the [API for updating the platform settings](https://help.gooddata.com/display/doc/API+Reference#/reference/hierarchical-configuration).
-2. Invite the users to your GoodData project via the [GoodData Portal](https://help.gooddata.com/display/doc/Managing+Users+in+Projects).
+2. Invite the users to your GoodData workspace via the [GoodData Portal](https://help.gooddata.com/pages/viewpage.action?pageId=86796970).

     The link in the invitation email will redirect an invited user to the URL where your application runs.
 The users with no GoodData account will additionally be asked to  create a GoodData account.